NSC Full Form-National Statistical Commission

 National Statistical Commission (NSC): Role, Functions, and Importance in India's Data Governance

-The National Statistical Commission (NSC) is an autonomous body established to improve the credibility, transparency, and efficiency of India’s statistical system.
-It plays a critical role in ensuring high-quality data collection, processing, and dissemination for policy formulation and governance.
-In an era where data-driven decision-making is key to economic and social progress, the NSC's role is more crucial than ever.
+The National Statistical Commission (NSC) is an autonomous body dedicated to enhancing the credibility, transparency, and efficiency of India’s statistical system.
+It ensures high-quality data collection, processing, and dissemination, critical for policy formulation and governance.
+In a data-driven era, the NSC is pivotal for India’s economic and social progress.
+This article explores its history, objectives, functions, structure, and significance.

 History and Establishment of the National Statistical Commission